Studying in Erlangen

+Erlangen is one of the oldest study abroad programs at Kalamazoo College–and it has become very popular among students because of the quaint university city, the possibilities to do internships, and the proximity to other European destinations like Munich, Salzburg, and the Alps.
 Students from Kalamazoo College may choose the long-term exchange program in Erlangen (September-February) or the extended-term program (September-July).
-Both programs begin with a month-long intensive language course for Kalamazoo College students, after which students may enroll in virtually any course offered by the university.
+Both programs begin with a month-long intensive language course, after which students may enroll in virtually any course offered by the university.
 Past participants have taken German language, literature, history, political science, mathematics, art, and music courses.
 Students can participate in a variety of extra-curricular activities and excursions organized by the university’s international student office, including trips to Vienna, Berlin, Munich, and the medieval city of Bamberg.

 While in Erlangen, students also complete an “Integrative Cultural Research Project” (ICRP).
 Based on their specific interests, students develop a project that involves experiential, hands-on research, which is then summarized in a written report at the end of the term.
 Research for the project might involve an internship, service or volunteer projects, or interviews.
 Past ICRP’s have included studies of café culture; interviews with students regarding their attitudes toward Americans or elderly Germans regarding their experiences of the Second World War; work at a brewery, daycare, or local newspaper; and a study of how the closing of American military bases has affected the local economy.
 This great internship experience looks great on résumés!

-Students from Kalamazoo College are housed together in a university dormitory.
-They live in single rooms with shared kitchen and bathroom facilities, and they receive a monthly stipend for food.
+Students from Kalamazoo College are housed together in dorm-like apartments with individual kitchens and bathrooms, and they receive a monthly stipend for food.

 For general information about Study Abroad, visit the Center for International Programs site.